Everett G. Burkhalter: Biography

+Before and during his political career, which often included considerable "down time," Burkhalter worked as a film studio electrician.

 Public service

 Assembly

-Burkhalter served in the California State Assembly for the 42nd district from 1941 to 1947.
-He decided to not run for a 4th term and ran for congress in the 20th congressional district, which he ended up losing.
-2 years later after he lost.
-He decided to run for his old seat and ended up winning.
-He served for another 2 years from 1951 to 1953.
+Burkhalter served in the California State Assembly from the 42nd District as a Democrat from 1941 to 1947.
+In 1946, he decided not to run for a fourth term and ran for Congress in the 20th District; he lost to Republican incumbent Carl Hinshaw.
+Two years later, in 1948, Burkhalter ran for his old Assembly seat and won.
+He was elected to another Assembly term in 1950, but then ran for Congress again in 1952, this time losing to Edgar W. Hiestand in the new 21st District.

 City Council

 Elections

 Burkhalter made his first bid for local office in 1939, when he finished third in a field of four candidates for the Los Angeles City Council District 1 seat held by Jim Wilson.
-Burkhalter was elected in his second attempt, in 1953, replacing Leland S. Warburton in the district.
-Burkhalter was reelected in 1957 and 1961 to four-year terms, but he resigned from the council in 1962 when he won an election for Congress.
+After his second defeat in a congressional race, Burkhalter was elected to the City Council on his second attempt, in 1953, replacing Leland S. Warburton in District 1.
+Burkhalter was reelected in 1957 and 1961 to four-year terms, but he resigned from the Council in 1962 when he finally won an election to Congress.

 Positions

-Burkhalter supported the plan to bring the Los Angeles Dodgers to Chavez Ravine in Los Angeles and voted for Bunker Hill development.
-Some of his other positions:
+He supported the plan to bring the Brooklyn Dodgers to Los Angeles and building Dodger Stadium in Chavez Ravine for them.
+Burkhalter also voted for the development of Bunker Hill.
+Some of his other positions included:

 Employment, 1958.
-He voted in favor of establishing a Fair Employment Practices Commission in Los Angeles.
+Burkhalter voted in favor of establishing a Fair Employment Practices Commission in Los Angeles.
 The plan lost on a 7–7 tie vote.

 Television, 1958.
-Burkhalter voted in opposition to pay television in Los Angeles.
+He voted in opposition to pay television in Los Angeles.